SpiderForest's next application season starts in June 2021.

 This can be tricky to determine, as there is some leeway in the definition of a comic collective.
 We define it this way: “a network of like-minded, interdependent sites with a shared audience that have a community dedicated to members’ growth (personally and professionally) in comics.”
 This definition does not include places that are a tool to increase site visitors only, such as genre-based link exchanges, or hosts, like ComicFury and Webtoons, as long as those sites are a mirror and not your comic’s main site.
 If you’re still not sure, feel free to email us at firstname.lastname@example.org and we’ll do our best to clarify.

-Our members are indie creators.
+Our members are independent creators.
 We own our own domains, we sell our own merchandise, we make our own comics solo or in a small team.
 Our strongest affiliations are with each other.
-In this way, SpiderForest has become a bit of a brand, and we are proud of that brand.
-You are either a SpiderForest comic, or you are not.
+In this way, SpiderForest has become a bit of a brand.
+We are proud of that brand, and furthermore, we do not want our community becoming something non-member companies or businesses can profit or benefit from.

 For those without their own web hosting, we require one of two hosting solutions: a site hosted on spiderforest.com, or for you to acquire hosting that is not affiliated with another brand.
 Hosts we consider affiliated with another brand include, but are not limited to: ComicFury, Tapas, Webtoons, or Tumblr.